Why Ketamine Treatment for Depression Isn’t Enough

 - Meditate.
 There is evidence that meditation increases neuroplasticity.
 On a purely psychological level it allows you to let problems go for a time, usually resulting in a better perspective on problems once you stop meditating.

-2. Get a full biological (lab) and/or genetic assessment for problems that may be preventing improvement including hormonal problems, vitamin deficiencies, mineral level abnormalities, metabolic problems, and inflammation.
+2. Get a full biological (lab) and/or genetic assessment from an advanced psychiatry clinic for problems that may be preventing improvement including hormonal problems, vitamin deficiencies, mineral level abnormalities, metabolic problems, and inflammation.
 Basic thyroid testing, a complete blood count, and a metabolic panel are not enough.
 Be sure your doctor has looked deeper than those few tests.
 Further, genetic testing can help determine which antidepressants may be most helpful and can identify genetic variants that may respond best to the use of certain supplements.

 We have treated hundreds of people with Treatment Resistant Depression at Manlove Brain + Body Health.
 We have done extensive lab evaluations on most of those people.
 Most of our patients have at least 5 significant lab abnormalities which can be improved by lifestyle changes, supplements, or pharmaceuticals.

-3. Consider options other than antidepressants.
-If you have tried four or more antidepressants, there are other readily available and effective depression treatments such as TMS, ketamine, or ECT.
+3. Consider alternatives to antidepressants.
+If you have tried four or more antidepressants, there are other readily available and effective depression treatments such as TMS therapy, ketamine, or ECT.
 There is a well-known study, the STAR D study, which showed that if you have failed four or more antidepressants you have only a 1 in 10 chance of responding to another antidepressant.
+This is when alternatives to SSRIs are critical for unipolar depression.

 The same group of people that has a 10% chance of responding to another antidepressant has a 70% chance of responding to TMS or ketamine.